 Category C - Junior Prep/Senior Prep/Senior School Activities that involve overnight stays in the UK or overseas (non-remote, e.g., Western Europe) whether curriculum based or recreational with or without the use of a provider.
 Activities that have a potential hazard Activities based away from the school or near hazards i.e., water.
 Staffing ratios: 2.
 3. 4.
 5. 6.
-Where NGB qualif 2:12 2:16 2:20 2:20 2:25 2:30 d then NGB guidelines to ratios apply. e "Award Leaders Handbook" applies.
-Outdoor activity expeditions, D of E silver expeditions Overnight field trips and sports tours/festivals within the UK Foreign exchange trips Educational overseas trips (non-remote) Iceland Geography Trip using local tour operator Approval:

-- 1. Head of Section/Deputy Head Co-curricular by Evolve Visit Form - 2.
-Online parental consent form (including passport details), letter to parents containing full schedule of details including all activities to be undertaken.
+Where NGB qua Outdoor activity expeditions, D of E silver expeditions Overnight field trips and sports tours/festivals within the UK Foreign exchange trips Educational overseas trips (non-remote) Iceland Geography Trip using local tour operator Approval: Head of Section/Deputy Head Co-curricular by Evolve Visit Form Online parental consent form (including passport details), letter to parents containing full schedule of details including all activities to be undertaken.

-Category D - Junior Prep/Senior Prep/Senior School

-Activities that involve travel to remote countries Activities that have a high risk or are undertaken in extreme conditions.
-Activities with a high degree of unsupervised content Staffing ratios: Year 5 to 6 2:10 - One adult to be first aid trained Year 7 to 8 2:12 - One adult to be first aid trained Shell & Remove 2:12 - One adult to be first aid trained Fifth form 2:16 - One adult to be first aid trained Sixth form 2:20 - One adult to be first aid trained Where NGB qualifications are required then NGB guidelines to ratios apply.
+Category D - Junior Prep/Senior Prep/Senior School Activities that have a high risk or are undertaken in extreme conditions.
+Staffing g ratios: Year 5 to 6 2:10 - One adult to be first aid trained Year 7 to 8 2:12 - One adult to be first aid trained Shell &amp; Remove 2:12 - One adult to be first aid trained Fifth form 2:16 - One adult to be first aid trained Sixth form 2:20 - One adult to be first aid trained Where NGB qualifications are required then NGB guidelines to ratios apply.
 For Duke of Edinburgh's expeditions, the "Award Leaders Handbook" applies.
-Examples: Outdoor activity expeditions to the Alps etc. D of E gold expeditions abroad, ski or winter mountaineering White water rafting and kayaking Major sports tours abroad with high-risk activity Approval:
+Examp les: Examples: Outdoor activity expeditions to the Alps etc. D of E gold expeditions abroad, ski or winter mountaineering White water rafting and kayaking Major sports tours abroad with high-risk activity Approval: